beginning of content

 What is mental illness stigma?

-What are examples of mental illness stigma?
+There are three different types of mental illness stigma:

 Why does stigma exist?